sage-code/eve/manual/data-types.md

   (1+2.56j)    | Complex number. (a+bj).
 When b is 0 the number is compatibe with a real number.
   (-3.5-2j)    | Complex number. (-a-bj).
 Both a and b can be positive or negative real numbers.

-### Rational number
-A rational number is a fraction between two numbers Q := Z/N where Q is the rational number, Z is Integer: and N is Natural:number.
-So Q number is using 8 + 8 := 16 bytes.
-The division is not executed but postponed until the number is used in an expression after simplification.

 ## Polymorphic operators
 In mathematics there are very few operators: {+, -, ÷ , ⋅} that can operate with many kind of numbers.
 So the numeric operators are not very specific to a number type.
 This property of operators is called _"polymorphic"_ and is a problem for computer science.